-These are moist muffins that will rise and bake to a golden brown.
+These fantastic, moist, homemade muffins will rise and bake to a golden brown.
 Full of juicy blackberries, they have a soft and tender crumb and are out of the oven in 45 minutes.
-You can use fresh or frozen berries and make them ahead since they freeze very well.
+You can use fresh or frozen berries and plan ahead since they freeze well.

 This almost counts as a basic berry muffin recipe, where you can change the type of fruit and zest you use and they will always taste amazing.